gibaBR/Switch-Backup-Manager/README.md

 ## Changelog

+* 1.0.7
+  - Fixed  an error where title has Taiwanese as its only language (TitleID 0100D7700AF88000)
+  - Game titles name are now retrieved from scene list as its more  user friendly (no more chinese names that causes problems when loading on switch)

 * 1.0.6
   - Support for NSP (e-shop) files.
 Very experimental as it is very slow to scrap big files.
   - More configurations on File->Options menu